This scholarship contest is currently closed.

-Sweepstakes begins on 01/01/2016 and ends on 03/31/2016.
 You will be entered once for each student you refer via the form on our website who fills out and completes a valid User Profile at Scholarships.com.
 An individual user may only have one profile, even if that individual has multiple e-mail addresses.
 Additionally, only one account per e-mail address is allowed.
 Odds of winning depend on the total number of eligible entries received.
 Entries generated by automated devices are void.
 All entries become the property of Scholarships.com, LLC.
-Any attempt to damage the Scholarships.com web site or undermine the legitimate operation of this promotion is a violation of criminal and civil laws.
+Any attempt to damage the Scholarships.com website or undermine the legitimate operation of this promotion is a violation of criminal and civil laws.
 In the event of such an attempt being made, Scholarships.com reserves the right to prosecute violators to the fullest extent allowable by law.

-One (1) winner of $1,000 and one (1) winner of $500 selected at random from the $1,000 winner's referrals.
+One referrer (1) winner of $500 and one referee (1) winner of $500 selected at random from the $500 winner's referrals.
 All federal, state and local taxes associated with the receipt or use of the prize are the sole responsibility of the winner.
-No substitution or transfer of prizes permitted, except at the discretion of Scholarships.com If the winner chooses not to accept the prize, an alternate winner will be selected.
+No substitution or transfer of prizes permitted, except at the discretion of Scholarships.com.
+If the winner chooses not to accept the prize, the prize will be forfeited and no alternate winners will be selected.
 If an eligible individual under 18 years of age is selected as the winner, his/her parent or legal guardian will be required to give authorization with an electronic affidavit.
 The prize check will be issued in the winner's name.

-Two (2) winners - one referrer and one referree - will be selected on or about 03/31/2016 from among those returning users who refer at least one (1) eligible user during the entry period.
+Two (2) winners - one referrer and one referee - will be selected from among those returning users who refer at least one (1) eligible user during the entry period.
 An eligible user is here defined as someone referred by the potential winner via the form on our website and has created and completed a valid User Profile on Scholarships.com.
-A potential winner will be notified by email and telephone within 3 business days of the drawing date.
-If Scholarships.com is unable to contact the potential winner by email or telephone, or if any potential winner fails to respond to the prize notification within 7 days of issuance of notification or if any potential winner fails to comply with any one of the requirements, an alternate winner will be selected through another random drawing.
-Winners will be e-mailed and required to fill out an affidavit form of eligibility/publicity and liability releases, and return said form for Scholarship.com's receipt within 7 days of e-mail notification.
-By acceptance of prize, winners consent to the use of their name and place of residence for promotional purposes, including online announcements, without additional compensation, except where prohibited by law.
-Allow 2-3 weeks after verification of winning status for the receipt of prize by mail.
+If Scholarships.com is unable to contact the potential winner by email or telephone, or if any potential winner fails to respond to the prize notification within fourteen (14) days of issuance of notification, or if any potential winner fails to comply with any one of the requirements, the prize will be forfeited and no alternate winners will be selected.
+Winners will be e-mailed and required to fill out an affidavit form of eligibility/publicity and liability releases, and return said form for Scholarship.com's receipt within seven (7) days of responding to the notification.
+By accepting the prize, winners consent to the use of their name and place of residence for promotional purposes, including online announcements, without additional compensation, except where prohibited by law.
+Allow 3-4 weeks after verification of winning status for the receipt of prize by mail.

 Scholarships.com reserves the right to modify, suspend or terminate the sweepstakes should viruses, bugs, tampering, unauthorized intervention, fraud, technical failures or any other causes beyond the control of Scholarships.com compromise the administration, security, fairness, integrity or proper conduct of this sweepstakes.